-CPS Cymru-Wales is recruiting - we're looking for eight Crown Prosecutors and eight Senior Crown Prosecutors.
-For more details, please visit the CPS Lawyer Recruitment Campaign page.
+CPS Cymru-Wales is recruiting.
+For more details, please visit the CPS Careers page.

 The Crown Prosecution Service (CPS) is the main prosecuting authority in England and Wales.
 We work in partnership with all agencies in the criminal justice system, especially closely with the police, although we are independent of them.
 The police will investigate crime and our role is to prepare and present cases to the courts.

 The CPS has 14 Areas across England and Wales.
 CPS Cymru-Wales is our Area.
 The CPS in Wales serves a population of over three million people and our local teams work alongside partner organisations in the four police force areas in Wales: Dyfed Powys, Gwent, North Wales and South Wales.

 CPS Cymru-Wales employs around 280 members of staff, consisting of lawyers, paralegals and administrator.
 We work remotely across a wide range of locations in Wales but our three main offices are in Cardiff, Mold and Swansea.

 Our duty is to prosecute the right people for the right offences.
 We aim to act professionally and strive for excellence, continually looking to improve our service and the way we work.